Like Taylor Swift More than the Birds?

 The Post at Cira Garage.

 Look, you can’t beat Philly college-crowd institutions like Cavanaugh’s and McGillin’s.
-But capacity limits are real, and maybe you and your crew are looking for a little more breathing room — and not to have to wait practically an entire quarter to get a drink.
-This University City watering hole shows the game on 11 screens and serves discounted Hoop Tea and Bud Light.
+But capacity limits are real, and maybe you and your crew are looking for a little more breathing room — and the ability to book ahead, for a fee, of course.
+This University City watering hole shows the game on 11 screens.
 129 S. 30th Street

 Neighborhood: 30th Street Station